jonnycowboy/spritegen/README.md

 spritegen
 =========

-Generate sprite sheets from animated gifs with a static background
+Generate sprite sheets from animated gifs with a static background using the Imagemagick tool.

 ##Inputs
 Uses two inputs files: one, *animated.gif* is the source animation.
 Second, *bg.gif* is the complete background (must be created in an editor first).